 While it’s not breaking news anymore that sodas and sweet drinks with added sugar and preservatives aren’t healthy, the notion that fruit juices are healthy still persists.

 Fruit juices with no added sugar or other ingredients have a naturally high amount of sugar (around 100 grams per 1000 ml).
 However, the process of heating fresh juice destroys a remarkable amount of its vitamins and nutrients.
-Most fibers and enzymes get lost through the process of pressing and heating, which is why eating a price of fruit is not the same as drinking the equivalent amount in the form of juice.
+Most fibers and enzymes get lost through the process of pressing and heating, which is why eating a piece of fruit is not the same as drinking the equivalent amount in the form of juice.
 When it comes to calories, apple juice is no better than regular soda – a single glass contains up to 90 calories.

 It’s a little different with fresh juices.
 While you do lose some fiber by juicing the fruits, there are still plenty of vitamins in the juice, which makes them definitely a better option than conventional juices from supermarket shelves.
 But even fresh juices contain a lot of fructose, the natural sugar in fruits.
 If we don’t drink five glasses of freshly squeezed juice every single day, then the amount of fructose is well digestible.
 But people do drink a couple of glasses of regular juice from the supermarket during the day, which means they consume more sugar and less vitamins – just through a couple of drinks.